ietf-tapswg/api-drafts/draft-pauly-taps-arch.md

 In order to preserve flexibility and compatibility with future protocols, top-level features in the Transport Services API should avoid referencing particular transport protocols.
 Mappings of these API features in the Implementation document, on the other hand, must explain the ramifications of each feature on existing protocols.
 It is expected that the Implementation document will be updated and supplemented as new protocols and protocol features are developed.

 It is important to note that neither the Transport Services API nor the Implementation document defines new protocols that require any changes on remote hosts.
-The Transport Services system must be deployable on one side only, as a way to allow an application to make better use of available capabilities on a system, and protocols features that may be supported by peers across the network.
+The Transport Services system must be deployable on one side only, as a way to allow an application to make better use of available capabilities on a system, and protocol features that may be supported by peers across the network.

 # Transport Services Architecture and Concepts